Dar es Salaam, Tanzania: What to pack, what to wear, and when to go [2024]

 Luggage scale to avoid fees

-If you intend to see the beautiful Azania Front Lutheran Church, it's worthwhile to wear modest clothing:
+If you intend to check out the stunning Azania Front Lutheran Church, it's useful to wear modest clothing:

 If you see the National Museum, wear museum-appropriate clothing and take: